- Why is it important to have a Linkedin account if you want to move to the UK?

-• What you profile should look like to attract UK employers?
+- What your profile should look like to attract UK employers?

-Whether you are an avid user of LinkedIn or never heard of the platform, today, you will learn why and how you should use LinkedIn to land a job offer with visa sponsorship in the United Kingdom.
+Whether you are an avid user of LinkedIn or never heard of the platform, today, you will learn why and how you should use LinkedIn to find a job in Britain.

 What is LinkedIn?